rahulhayaran/voyabot/README.md

 ### If you want to generate emails via RocketReach:

 2. Make sure you have a 'full' `results.xlsx` that has some non-generated emails (they'll be annotated with `Haven's Tried Yet :/` in the `Found Email?` column).
-Check to see there are no typos in their First, Last, or Firm columns (you can validate by going to Link).
+Check to see there are no typos in their `First`, `Last`, or `Firm` columns (you can validate by going to `Link`).
 This information will be used to generate emails, so it's important it's all correct!

 3. Be sure to close `results.xlsx` after you finish checking!